 Feedback on Avaya’s technical support team is polarized.
 While certain customers praise Avaya’s technician expertise, several reviews cite slow response times, unresolved tickets, and poor escalation paths.

 One Reddit thread captures this frustration, with the user saying, “It’s totally infuriating that we have to do the crappy certification every two years to be able to open tickets and then we get this bad of support.”
-In the same thread, some users report that service quality varies by region, creating challenges for global teams.
+In the same thread, some end users report that service quality varies by region, creating challenges for global teams.

 Pricing, Contracts, and Cost Fit